 Our Top Pick for Best Power Carving Tool

-If you are here then you are obviously in a hurry and lucky for you we have just the guide for you to show you some of the best wood carving tools out there.
+If you are here, you are obviously in a hurry, and lucky for you, we have just the guide to show you some of the best wood carving tools out there.

-The All-new SR operates in forward and reverses rotation for added versatility.
-This foot operated speed control has solid-state electronics and comes in a heavy-duty plastic housing with an extra-wide design.
+The All-new SR operates forward and reverses rotation for added versatility.
+This foot-operated speed control has solid-state electronics and comes in a heavy-duty plastic housing with an extra-wide design.

 Arbortech Mini Carver